-- 4.14.1 Players may not contact the puck with their stick above the normal height of the shoulders. - 4.14.2 When a player's stick does contact the puck above the normal height of the shoulders, the referee shall blow play down immediately and the corresponding faceoff will take place within the defensive zone of the team that high sticked the puck on the same side of the ice that the puck was high-sticked. - 4.14.3 NOTE: The reference point for whether a goal is allowed is the normal height of the shoulders of the player, not the crossbar. - 4.14.4 NOTE: The "normal height" of the shoulders refers to when a player is standing fully upright.
+- 4.14.1 Players may not contact the puck with their stick above the normal height of the shoulders. - 4.14.2 \NEW\ When a player's stick contacts the puck above the normal height of the shoulders, the referee may blow play down, dependent on which team gains possession of the puck.
+There will no longer be an automatic whistle. - 4.14.3 NOTE: The reference point for whether a goal is allowed is the normal height of the shoulders of the player, not the crossbar. - 4.14.4 NOTE: The "normal height" of the shoulders refers to when a player is standing fully upright.